RINEARN/exevalator/csharp/README.md

 		...
 	}

 In Exevalator, all numbers in expressions are handled as double-type values, and the return value is also double-type.
-However, the computation may fail due to incorrect expressions, access to undeclared variables, etc. If an error occurs, the "Eval" method throws an ExevalatorException, which should be caught and handled appropriately in practical applications.
+However, computations may fail due to incorrect expressions, access to undeclared variables, etc. If an error occurs, the "Eval" method throws an ExevalatorException, which should be caught and handled appropriately in practical applications.

 <a id="example-code"></a>